andreimartin28/django-monthly-challenges/README.md

 One of my first projects written in Python Django framework.
-This had the purpose to make me learn how to use urls, the function for the route and to inject information from the back-end in the front-end.
+This had the purpose to make me learn how to use urls, writing functions for specific routes and to inject information from back-end to front-end.